7 Awesome & Unexpected Adventures You Can Have in Buda

 Finally, you can’t eat in Buda without visiting Helen’s Casa Alde.
 For nearly 40 years, this local dining institution has been a hotspot for straightforward—but oh, so delicious—tacos made with fresh homemade tortillas.
 Order up a few breakfast tacos to start your day like a local, or swing by during lunch for some enchiladas and chalupas.

 All of this is just an appetizer to all the fantastic dining that Buda has to offer, so make sure come hungry.

 Catch a Great Show at a Low-Key Venue

 When you’re looking for a rocking good time, Buda is the place to be.
 Take in the relaxed atmosphere and top-shelf music from talented local performers at any of the town’s three one-of-a-kind venues.
 Enjoy cold beer, tasty food, and live music at Buck’s Backyard, a two-for-the-price-of-one hangout spot with an indoor stage for intimate shows along with an outdoor amphitheater for larger performances.
-Meanwhile, Willie’s Joint combines beer, cocktails, good old-fashioned Texas barbecue, and plenty of music in a renovated 1940’s ranch-style house surrounded by historic oak trees.
-Tavern on Main also welcomes local, regional, and national acts to its indoor and outdoor stages throughout the year.
+Meanwhile, Willie’s Joint combines beer, cocktails, good old-fashioned Texas burgers, and plenty of music in a renovated 1940’s ranch-style house surrounded by historic oak trees.

 Since these venues are so close together, it’s easy to roam from one to another as you listen to some of the best acts in Central Texas.